ScottW514/terraform-provider-datapower/docs/resources/sql_data_source.md

   - CLI Alias: `db`
   - Choices: `DB2`, `Oracle`, `Sybase`, `MSSQLServer`, `DB2v9`, `IMS`
 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
-- `password_alias` (String) Specify the password alias of the user password to establish connection with the SQL database.
-The password alias looks up the password for the user.
-The server maintains the password.
-  - CLI Alias: `password-alias`
-  - Reference to: `datapower_password_alias:id`
 - `query_timeout` (Number) Specify the duration in seconds to wait for an SQL request to complete.
 Enter a value in the range 0 - 4294967295.
 The default value is 0, which uses the standard timeout in the user agent. <p>The duration is from when the service sends the request to when the service receives the results.</p><p>The query timeout must be greater than the connection timeout.
 With this configuration, the initial query has time to establish the connection to the remote data server.</p>
   - CLI Alias: `query-timeout`
 - `username` (String) Specify the user to establish the connection to the SQL database.
 The server maintains this information.